 I’ve found that I’m able to stick to a budget when it aligns with what I value and find important – not what society says I should do with my money, or what my family and friends think I should be doing.

 My budget is about me and it’s designed for me.

 It represents what I value and hold dear to my heart.

 I stick to my budget because it focuses on two very important questions:

 - What is important to me?

 For example, in my budget, I set money aside for travel (no surprise there) and extra mortgage payments.

 Since I love to travel, I set aside money every pay period so that I have funds available to travel the world.
 And since I want to pay off my mortgage early, I also put money aside for extra mortgage payments.
 By looking at my budget you’ll be able to tell: 1) I prioritize travel and 2) I am striving for financial independence.

 In summary, a budget outlines your priorities and by looking at what you spend your money on, you can tell what’s important to you.

-Learn the step-by-step method to create a budget that helps you reach your financial goals sooner with the Back to Budgeting Basics course.
+Learn how to create a budget that helps you reach your financial goals sooner with my Back to Budgeting Basics course.